What has been arranged for you?

-The Dutch state provides a pension under the Surviving Dependants Act, which is usually referred to as the Anw.
-This is one of the basic pension benefits in the Netherlands.
+The Dutch state provides a pension under the Surviving Dependants Act.
+This is usually referred to as the Anw, and it is one of the basic pension benefits in the Netherlands.
 If you die your partner, if you have one, might be eligible for a pension under the state scheme.
 A state Anw pension will be paid until your partner reaches state old-age pension age.

 Surviving dependants pension through your employer

 Your employer may have chosen to arrange a Surviving Dependants Act shortfall insurance for your partner.
 This insurance provides benefit that is separate from the state Anw pension.
 If you have this insurance through your employer your partner will always be eligible for benefit.
 If your employer has arranged for a Surviving Dependants Act shortfall pension, it will compensate for any loss of state Anw pension.

 If you have Surviving Dependants Act shortfall insurance, your partner will receive a fixed amount if you die while you are in your current job.
 Your partner will always receive the Surviving Dependants Act shortfall pension, whatever your salary or the amount of partner’s pension.
 The Surviving Dependants Act shortfall pension will stop when your partner reaches the state old-age pension age, or in the month of your partner’s 67th birthday, if this is earlier.

 Your pension introductory letter will tell you whether your employer has arranged a Surviving Dependants Act shortfall pension for you.
 Otherwise, you have the option to take out Surviving Dependants Act shortfall insurance yourself.

 If your employer has arranged a Surviving Dependants Act shortfall pension for you, it will be included in your scheme automatically, without you having to contact us.